dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

     .ToList();
 ```

-By using a projection to explicitly choose which columns you want, you can omit big columns and improve performance; note that this is a good regardless of data duplication, so consider doing it even when not loading a collection navigation.
-However, this this projects the blog to an anonymous type, the blog isn't tracked by EF and changes to it can't be saved back as usual.
+By using a projection to explicitly choose which columns you want, you can omit big columns and improve performance; note that this is a good idea regardless of data duplication, so consider doing it even when not loading a collection navigation.
+However, since this projects the blog to an anonymous type, the blog isn't tracked by EF and changes to it can't be saved back as usual.

-It's worth noting that unlike cartesian explosion, the data duplication caused by JOINs isn't typically significant, as the duplicated data size is negligible; this really is something to worry on mostly if you have big column in your principal table.
+It's worth noting that unlike cartesian explosion, the data duplication caused by JOINs isn't typically significant, as the duplicated data size is negligible; this typically is something to worry about only if you have big columns in your principal table.

 ## Split queries